farshaddavoudi/ExcelWizard/README.md

 <img src="https://github.com/farshaddavoudi/ExcelWizard/blob/main/screenshots/Screenshot-3.png">

 2. Compound Excel; a little more complex than the previous Grid-layout one.
 This Excel type can include some different Rows, Tables, and special Cells each placed in different Excel locations.
-The first type is easier and most straightforward and this type has a different Excel build scenario (Using `GenerateCompoundExcel` method of `IEasyExcelService`).
+The first type is easier and most straightforward and this type has a different Excel build scenario (Using `GenerateCompoundExcel` method of `IExcelWizardService`).

 <img src="https://github.com/farshaddavoudi/ExcelWizard/blob/main/screenshots/Screenshot-4.png">